orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 `.add`, `.and`, `.assign`, `.superpose` : Compose an `initial & terminal` (.add is compose boundaries)

-`.copy`
-- Say some modular structure: send traversing left & right simultaneously, and cancel each other out
-- Copy as traversing entire structure

 ---

 - [ ] Provide easy portability away from the current setup "Provide me with this and I'll recompile it into what you want"\
-- [ ] Better way of thinking about needing some none-one-way to describe a one-way connection

----

----

-Process:
-- Inconsistency is statement of reprogrammability - or multiple levels of abstraction - Overlapping multiple levels of description
-- Want to allow for conflicting perspectives, of which aspects can still be invariant

 ---